Connecting people, culture and nature

 We spent one and a half months in the basic construction of the pieces, which are located just outside the east entrance to the museum.
 We returned in August for a couple of weeks for all the finishing details, the pieces were then dedicated in September.

-Both movies were made by Dax Thomas from Laguna Pueblo.
+Video was filmed by Dax Thomas from Laguna Pueblo.